 - Best hybrid mattress for side sleepers: DreamCloud Luxury Hybrid Mattress

 - Best mattresses for pressure relief for side sleepers: Amerisleep AS4, Tempur-Adapt Medium Mattress

 - Best cooling mattress for side sleepers: Serta iComfort CF 4000 with Cooling and Comfort Upgrade

-Many people prefer side sleeping, but sleeping on the wrong mattress may result in neck and back pain.
-The best type of mattress for most side sleepers is one that contours to the shape of the body while also providing moderate support.
+Many people prefer side sleeping simply because they find it more comfortable, but sleeping on the wrong mattress may result in neck and back pain.
+The best type of mattress for most side sleepers is a medium-firm one that contours to the shape of the body and provides moderate support.